NitrogenUA/gppredictor-addon/README.md

 * sorts the table to reflect total points estimated.

 ### Background
-So as I was getting excited by the start of the 2016 F1 season friends invited me to take part in the F1 fantasy league at Autosport's GRAND PRIX PREDICTOR.
-I was having fun with it, but when the time to reap the points came I found myself slightly disappointed as I realized it might take from hours to days for the points to be calculated and put into the system.
+As I was getting excited about the start of the 2016 F1 season friends invited me to take part in the F1 fantasy league at Autosport's GRAND PRIX PREDICTOR.
+I was having great fun with it, but when the time to reap the points came I found myself slightly disappointed realizing it might take from hours to days for the points to be calculated and put into the system.
 So I proceeded to code a solution around that.
 In retrospect - it took roughly 14-15 hours for points for australian GP to appear on the site, so it wasn't a terrible delay really.
 A that point, though, I was minutes away from finishing first functional draft of this script.
 And I knew it will still be useful for the next race and the ones after it.
 So I went on and finished it and now sharing it with the world.
 Although 'finished' might be an overstatement in this case as the work is still ongoing.

 ### Who is this intended for
 Mostly for people who feel especially competitive about their fantasy leagues, like myself :3 As you will realize the script has value only within a short span of time between the checkered flag drops in the race and the gppredictor posting the points they have calculated themselves.